Anushree1225/email-phishing-analyzer/README.md

 * OCR text
 * QR codes

 Suspicious domains and malicious indicators contribute to the overall risk score.
+VirustTotal API is used here, where in the email is send to the VirusTotal to check the status of the url if it is flagged as suspicious or not and it is reported back.

 ---